 Gene Anthony Sandwich Shop

 They're only open 10 a.m.-3 p.m.
 Monday-Friday, but Gene Anthony's still manages to be a very popular stop for a Cuban sandwich.
 You might see Grandma at this family-owned and operated restaurant.
-They've also serve homemade devil crab pies, empanadas, and sweet potato pies.
+They also serve homemade devil crab pies, empanadas, and sweet potato pies.

 Moreno Bakery

-This Brandon based bakery is also known for some delicious Cuban sandwiches!
+This Brandon-based bakery is also known for some delicious Cuban sandwiches!
 Their 9" Cuban is made with house-made pork, ham, salami, Swiss cheese, sliced dill pickles, and their special Moreno mayonnaise.
 And while you're there, grab some dessert too!

 West Tampa Sandwich Shop

 Don't be phased by the size of this small "hole in the wall," West Tampa Sandwich Shop is another hidden treasure on this list.
-In fact, it's likely the most-unique sandwich in the Bay area, the Honey Cuban "Obama Sandwich."
+In fact, it's likely the most unique sandwich in the Bay area, the Honey Cuban "Obama Sandwich."
 It's a traditional Cuban sandwich but with honey!
 You can try it just the way President Obama did during his visit a few years ago by adding lettuce and tomato for a small additional charge.
 That's ham, pork, salami, Swiss cheese, mayo, mustard, and pickles on pressed homemade Cuban bread.
-Sandwiches here are served small, regular or large.
+Sandwiches here are served small, regular, or large.
 This West Tampa legend opens every day of the week at 5:00 a.m. and is located at

 Columbia Restaurant

-Located in Tampa's historic Ybor City District, you kinda just know this one is going to be good.
+Located in Tampa's historic Ybor City District, you kind just know this one is going to be good.
 Widely known as "Tampa's original restaurant" Columbia has been serving Cuban sandwiches and traditional Spanish favorites since 1905 and is the oldest restaurant in Florida.
 Not only is the Cuban Sandwich here top-notch, but the experience and ambiance also take dining here to a whole other level.
 Today the Cuban Sandwich at Columbia uses the original 1915 recipe of Casimiro Hernandez, Sr., with the same proportions of meat and each ingredient piled on top of one another, placed on Cuban bread brushed with butter on top and pressed to a crispy finish.
 The sliced, freshly-baked Tampa Cuban bread from La Segunda Central Bakery used at the Columbia puts this sandwich over the top.
 Reservations are often required at the Columbia, and you can book yours online anytime.

 La Teresita Restaurant

-Owned by the Capedevila family for many generations and serving a menu of Cuban and Spanish standards in an intimate surrounding, La Teresita is possibly the best overall Cuban restaurant in Tampa Bay.
+Owned by the Capedevila family for many generations and serving a menu of Cuban and Spanish standards in an intimate surroundings, La Teresita is possibly the best overall Cuban restaurant in Tampa Bay.
 It has become the most popular hot spot for a delicious breakfast or lunch, cafe con Leche, soups, homemade cooked meals, and of course, the Cuban Sandwich.
 The Cuban here is typically made with many of the ingredients you see above, but it's served quicker and cheaper than anywhere else.
-You can enjoy a Cuban Sandwich at La Teresita in a more traditional seated dining room or in the bustling, order at the counter cafeteria filled with customers on lunch break or stopping in for a quick bite during their busy day.
+You can enjoy a Cuban Sandwich at La Teresita in a more traditional seated dining room or in the bustling, order-at-the-counter cafeteria filled with customers on lunch break or stopping in for a quick bite during their busy day.
 There is also an affiliated market and bakery for customers to check out during their visit here.
 La Teresita has previously been voted the "Comfort Food Award", the "Cheap Eats Award" and the "Best of the Bay" Award.

 Wright's Gourmet House